thysultan/stylis/README.md

 ## Middleware

-The middleware helper is a convinent helper utility, that for all intesive purpose you can do without if you intend to implement your own traversl logic.
-The `stringify` middleware is one such middleware that can be used in conjuction with it.
+The middleware helper is a convinent helper utility, that for all intensive purposes you can do without if you intend to implement your own traversal logic.
+The `stringify` middleware is one such middleware that can be used in conjunction with it.

 Elements passed to middlewares have a `root` property that is the immediate root/parent of the current element.